Genomicsplc/variantkey/README.md

 * The 64 bit VariantKey can be exported as a single 16 character hexadecimal string.
 * The `CHROM` and `POS` sections of the VariantKey are sortable.
 * The limit of 11 bases for the reversible encoding covers 99.64% (335,932,359 / 337,162,128) of the variants in the normalized dbSNP GRCh37.p13.b150 VCF file.
-The remaining 1,229,769 variants can be reversed using a lookup table.
+The remaining 0.36% (1,229,769) can be reversed using a lookup table.
-* The normalized dbSNP GRCh37.p13.b150 VCF file contains only 825 variants with nucleotides other than ACGT.
+* The normalized dbSNP GRCh37.p13.b150 VCF file contains only 825 variants with nucleotides other than A, C, G and T.

 ## Input values